 In your truck search, keep in mind that you have scores of options.
 Even among half tons, payload and towing capacities can vary.
 Hauling power depends on variables like the engine, the transmission, the quality of the brakes and rear axle [source: Cook].
 Although they're the most popular-selling trucks, half-tons are known as light duty vehicles and are meant for lugging furniture and other relatively small loads [source: Wiesenfelder].
 If you have more hefty loads, try heavy duty vehicles, including three-quarter-ton and one-ton trucks, which generally have bigger frames, firmer suspensions and more powerful engines.

 But there's plenty more to consider when it comes to truck buying.
-The links on the next page will help you on your search.
+The links below will help you on your search.

 Related HowStuffWorks Articles

 - Autotropolis.
 "Truck Tonnage."
 Autotropolis.
 [Sept.
 19, 2008] http://www.autotropolis.com/wiki/index.php?title=Truck_Tonnage

 - Consumer Reports.
 "What to look for in a pickup."
 ConsumerReport.org.
 March 2007.
 [Sept.
 19, 2008] http://www.consumerreports.org/cro/cars/new-cars/car-types/pickups/ what-to-look-for-in-a-pickup-1205/overview/